treeverse/lakeFS/design/metastore.md

 - Support storing metadata inside existing Hive Metastore implementations
 - Provide any significant change in performance or throughput of metadata operations
-- Provide compatibility with other specific versions of Hive or Hive Metastore
+- Provide compatibility with other specific versions of Hive or Hive Metastore (like Glue)

 ### Design Diagram